Welcome to Lake Sutherland

 Natural Attraction

-Olympic National Park is filled to the brim with natural beauty, encompassing everything from lush rainforests to glaciated mountain peaks.
-One of its many highlights, the Hoh Rain Forest, is renowned for its verdant landscapes and offers accessible trails like the Hall of Mosses and Spruce Nature Trail.
+Olympic National Park is filled with natural beauty, encompassing everything from lush rainforests to glaciated mountain peaks.
+One of its many highlights is the Hoh Rain Forest, renowned for its verdant landscapes and accessible trails like the Hall of Mosses and Spruce Nature Trail.
 For those seeking a more challenging hike, the Hoh River Trail extends to the Blue Glacier of Mount Olympus, providing a breathtaking adventure.

 Sol Duc Falls & Hot Springs